ucsb-cs8/w20/_lab/lab07.md

     charsToRemove are removed.
     Empty strings should not be added to the resulting list of cleaned words.
+    Use getAllWords function as a helper function to get the list of all words.
     '''
     return "stub"
  ```